Complaints Procedure for Gardeners Covent Garden

 Any client, property manager or authorised representative who is affected by a gardening service may raise a complaint under this procedure.
 Complaints can relate to workmanship, missed appointments, health and safety concerns, plant or material issues, communication failures or perceived breaches of agreed specification.
 We encourage clients to raise issues promptly so they can be addressed while details and access remain current.
 Gardeners Covent Garden treats every complaint seriously and will follow the steps set out below.

-Gardening team inspecting a planting bed for quality and issues Informal resolution first.
+A landscaped garden scene featuring a well-maintained grassy lawn with lush green borders and a variety of flowering and leafy shrubs.
+In the background, there are several trees providing shade and natural texture to the outdoor space.
+The garden layout includes a paved pathway on one side, leading to a seating area with a wooden bench, partially visible behind the foliage.
+The surface of the lawn appears dense and evenly mowed, while the flower beds contain vibrant pink blooms contrasting with the rich green foliage.
+The garden reflects careful design and regular maintenance, typical of professional gardening services in Covent Garden, with a natural and inviting outdoor environment suitable for relaxation or outdoor activities.
+The lighting indicates a bright, partly sunny day, enhancing the colours and textures of the garden elements, creating a lively yet tranquil atmosphere typical of suburban gardens in London.
+Informal resolution first.
 Where possible, the quickest outcome is achieved by informal discussion with the service team responsible for the work.
 If a concern arises, please notify the member of staff you dealt with originally or the assigned gardener so they can attempt to resolve the matter on site during the next visit.
 Informal resolution may involve re-visits to complete unfinished tasks, adjusting planting or pruning approaches, or clarifying scope and expectations.
 This stage aims to resolve simple issues without escalation.

 Formal complaint: how it is submitted